jdomenechb/rust-ddd-example/README.md

 - **Infrastructure** - Contains implementations of the abstractions defined in the Domain and Application layer, and other infrastructure details.
 - **Presentation** - Defines how to present the data and defined the basic controller actions.
 Normally, this layer is often considered "Infrastructure", and some people prefer to separate it, whereas some people don't.

-`main.rs` contains the initializations of the infrastructure implementations, and contains the UI implementation.
+`main.rs` contains the initializations of the infrastructure implementations.

+The code also contains unit testing.

 ## Contribution